Congressional District # 11

 HI-MILL MANUFACTURING CO.EPA ID# MID005341714

-On February 21, 1990, the United States Environmental Protection Agency (EPA) placed the Hi-Mill site on the National Priorities List (NPL).
+On February 21, 1990, the U.S. Environmental Protection Agency (EPA) placed the Hi-Mill site on the National Priorities List (NPL).

-This site is being addressed through PRP actions under a federal enforcement agreement, with support from the Michigan Department of Environmental Quality (MDEQ).
+This site remedy was being addressed through PRP actions under a federal enforcement agreement, with support from the Michigan Department of Environmental Quality (MDEQ).
 Currently, Hi-Mill Manufacturing is no longer in business at the site.
 EPA is working with MDEQ to ensure that long-term groundwater monitoring continues at the site.

 Threats and Contaminants